h574641/DAT190_Bacheloroppgave_D29/README.md

+Make an issue in the repo if you have trouble with GIT LFS, there is only 1gb of bandwidth on this account per month for git lfs.
+We will find a solution if it is necessary.

 # VR training simulator for the application of correct resuscitation techniques for newborns

 This is a bachelors-thesis project that attempts to create a training simulator for midwives to train on the  Norwegian Resucitation Advisory boards resucitation algorithm.